Qumulo/docs/qumulo-alerts-guide/configuring-integrations/ifttt.md

 keywords: Qumulo_Alerts, IFTTT, integrate, integration
 ---

 [IFTTT (If This Then That)](https://ifttt.com/) is a paid, third-party service that provides delivery of messages by using [Webhooks integrations](https://ifttt.com/maker_webhooks) and events.
-For more information, see [IFTTT Documentation](https://ifttt.com/docs).
+For more information, see the [IFTTT documentation](https://ifttt.com/docs).

 ## To Integrate IFTTT with Qumulo Alerts